nckslvrmn/pysecrets/README.md

 Ephemeral Secret service utilizes the best in business algorithms and functions for proper encryption at rest that guarantees information security.
 There is another domain of security however not covered by the service itself.
 That is encryption in transit.
 As previously mentioned, an nginx configuration file is provided that can serve as the web server proxy.
 It is highly reccomended to follow or use this configuration as it contains all the options required for modern best practices on encryption in transit.
 When configuring these best practice options, there is a somewhat significant reduction in comptibility for older devices but considering the security gains this is a worthwhile sacrifice.

-Ephemeral Secrets uses three main security standards to ensure full information security.
+Pysecrets uses three main security standards to ensure full information security.

 ### AES

 The first of which is the encryption/decryption mode.
-Secrets uses `AES-256-GCM`.
+Pysecrets uses `AES-256-GCM`.
 This uses the AES standard with a key size of 256 bits and the GCM mode.
 GCM is a combination of Galois field authentication and a counter mode algorithm and can be further documented [here](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
 GCM was designed to be performant (via parallelized operations) and to guarantee authenticity and confidentiality.
 By using an AEAD (authenticated encryption with associated data) cipher mode, one can guarantee that the ciphertext maintains integrity upon decryption and will fail to decrypt if someone attempts to modify the ciphertext while it remains encrypted.

 ### Scrypt